-The Gemara asks (on Rabbi Eliezer): It is written: And Moshe said (to Pharaoh): You will also give into our hands feast-sacrifices and burnt-offerings.
-The Gemara answers: The law was different before the Giving of the Torah (and a sodomized animal was fit to be used as a korban).
+The Gemora asks (on Rabbi Eliezer): It is written: And Moshe said (to Pharaoh): You will also give into our hands feast-sacrifices and burnt-offerings.

+The Gemora answers: The law was different before the Giving of the Torah (and a sodomized animal was fit to be used as a korban).

-The Gemara asks from a different verse: And Yisro, Moshe's father-in-law, took a burnt-offering and feastsacrifices for God.
+The Gemora asks from a different verse: And Yisro, Moshe's father-in-law, took a burnt-offering and feast-sacrifices for God.

-The Gemara answers: In the case of Yisro, too, it was before the Giving of the Torah.
+The Gemora answers: In the case of Yisro, too, it was before the Giving of the Torah.

-The Gemara asks: This is well according to the opinion that Yisro (came to Moshe) before the Giving of the Torah; however, according to the opinion that he came after the Giving of the Torah, what is there to say?
+The Gemora asks: This is well according to the opinion that Yisro (came to Moshe) before the Giving of the Torah; however, according to the opinion that he came after the Giving of the Torah, what is there to say?

-The Gemara answers: Yisro did not bring his own animals; rather, he bought them from the Israelites.
+The Gemora answers: Yisro did not bring his own animals; rather, he bought them from the Israelites.

-The Gemara challenges Rabbi Eliezer's view from a different Scriptural verse: And Shaul said: They have brought them from the Amalekites; for the people spared the best of the sheep and of the oxen, to sacrifice to Hashem, your God! - [the Gemara answers:] What does it mean "the best"?
-The value of the best.
-Shaul's men took the best of the Amalekite's animals in order to make a quick sale, and with the proceeds, purchase animals that would be fit to be used for offerings.
+The Gemora challenges Rabbi Eliezer's view from a different Scriptural verse, and answers as follows: Shaul's men took the best of the Amalekite's animals in order to make a quick sale, and with the proceeds, purchase animals that would be fit to be used for offerings.